Utilization Management Program

 For certain drugs, we limit the amount of the drug we will cover per prescription or for a defined period of time.

 Prior approval may be required for coverage of certain drugs.
-This means that you, your doctor, other prescriber or appointed representative will need to contact Blue Shield of California Cal MediConnect Plan to request prior authorization for coverage of your prescription and to provide clinical information.
+This means that you, your doctor, other prescriber or appointed representative will need to contact Blue Shield Promise Cal MediConnect Plan to request prior authorization for coverage of your prescription and to provide clinical information.
 If the necessary information is not submitted or the information does not meet the prior authorization criteria, the drug may not be covered.
-Learn more about drug coverage decision process.
+Learn more about drug coverage determination process.

 In some cases, we require that you try certain drugs to treat your medical condition before we will cover another drug for that condition.
 For example, if Drug A and Drug B both treat your medical condition, we may not cover drug B unless you try Drug A first.
 If Drug A does not work for you, we will then cover Drug B.